 Starting an arbitrary program in a DisposableVM from an AppVM

 Sometimes it can be useful to start an arbitrary program in a DisposableVM.
 This can be done from an AppVM by running

 The created DisposableVM can be accessed via other tools (such as

 qvm-copy-to-vm) using its

 disp#### name as shown in the Qubes Manager or

-The Start Menu has shortcuts for opening a terminal and a web browser in dedicated DisposableVMs, since these are very common tasks.
-However, it is possible to start an arbitrary application in a DisposableVM directly from Dom0 by running
+The Application Launcher has shortcuts for opening a terminal and a web browser in dedicated DisposableVMs, since these are very common tasks.
+However, it is possible to start an arbitrary application in a DisposableVM directly from dom0 by running:

-(The DisposableVM appmenu used for starting Firefox runs a very similar command to the one above.)
+(The DisposableVM Application Launcher shortcut used for starting programs runs a very similar command to the one above.)

 You can change the template used to generate the DisposableVMs, and change settings used in the DisposableVM savefile.
 These changes will be reflected in every new DisposableVM based on that template.
 Full instructions can be found here.